davidcuellard/frost-dalek/README.md

 then, the structure and construction of these signatures, as well as wireformats for several types which must be sent between signing parties, may change in incompatible ways.

+## Changes to `isislovecruft/frost-dalek`

+- Update README file

+- lint src/keygen.rs

+- The `SecretKey` struct has been modified to include serialization and deserialization support.

+  - The `index` and `key` fields are private (pub(crate)), preventing direct serialization or reconstruction outside the module.
+    The following methods have been added to facilitate serialization and deserialization:

+    - `to_bytes`: Serializes the `SecretKey` to bytes, returning a tuple containing the scalar key as bytes and the index.
+    - `from_bytes`: Deserializes the `SecretKey` from bytes, taking an index and scalar key bytes as input and returning a `Result` with the `SecretKey` or an error message.
+    - `get_index`: A getter method for retrieving the participant index.

+- Add examples/example.rs